Charlevoix Municipal Airport

 Charlevoix Municipal Airport is a city-owned, public-use airport located one nautical mile (2 km) southwest of the central business district of Charlevoix, a city in Charlevoix County, Michigan, United States.
 It is mostly used for general aviation, but also offers passenger service to Beaver Island via Island Airways and Fresh Air Aviation.

 As per Federal Aviation Administration records, the airport had 17,854 passenger boardings (enplanements) in calendar year 2008, 15,427 enplanements in 2009, and 14,966 in 2010.
-It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a non primary commercial service facility.
+It was included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it was categorized as a non- primary commercial service facility.

 Although most U.S. airports use the same three-letter location identifier for both the FAA and IATA, Charlevoix Municipal Airport is assigned CVX by the FAA, but has no IATA designation.